What’s it all about?

 Road: Ealing’s West London location means locals can be on the M25 in less than 40 minutes and it’s only half an hour to Heathrow.

 Ealing borough has 91 state run schools and nurseries, so there’s something for every family.
 Primary schools include Little Ealing and North Ealing and there are several Catholic schools, including St Gregory’s and St Joseph’s.
 Its secondary schools are equally varied, and Twyford Church of England High School and The Cardinal Wiseman Catholic School are two popular choices alongside Drayton Manor High School.
-Independent schools include the co ed St Benedict’s School and St Augustine’s Priory, which caters for boys and girls at junior school level and girls at senior level.
+Independent schools include the co ed St Benedict’s School and girls’ St Augustine’s Priory.

 Please see our schools tab for more information on schools in this area.